KyrianOnwe/phase.1.project/README.md

 ### Overview:
 An application that has a little personality!
 You can create questions for studying.
 Conversation with tutoring.
-Score at the end of the questions.
+Score kept throughout the interaction

 ### Features:
-* Create Questions (Submit Form)
-* Answer Questions (Submit Form)
-* Load Questions (DOMContentLoaded)
-* Button to accept AI statement (click)
-* Positive Reinforcement
-* Score at the end of the Questions
+* Poses open form questions in a conversational tone.
+* Offers affectionate teasing.
+* Responsive to interaction and consistent positive feedback

 ### How to use:
+1. Copy and clone the directory to your local repository.
+2. Run the db.json file, found in the db folder.
+3. Drag the index.html file into your web browser.
+4. Enjoy!